 - Online algorithms are important for many applications, when we need to make decisions right when we receive the information.

 - Applications in

 - Stock Market

 - Dating

 - Skiing

 - Caching

 - Machine Learning (regret minimization)

 - many more...

 - Competitive Analysis: measures performance of our algorithm against best algorithm that could see into the future (that is, see the entire input beforehand)1

-Want upper the set of t

 - Worst-case analysis